metatensor/metatrain/README.md

 Currently `metatrain` supports the following architectures for building an atomistic model (sorted by alphabetic order):

-# List of Implemented Architectures

-Currently `metatrain` supports the following architectures for building an atomistic model (sorted by alphabetic order):

 | Name                                     | Description                                                                                                                          |
 |------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|
 | [FlashMD][arch-flashmd]                  | An architecture for the direct prediction of molecular dynamics                                                                      |